An Overview of Alnico

 Samarium Cobalt Magnets produce energy rivaling that of Neodymium.
 Typical uses include many hi-tech applications, such as computers, electronics, switches, and automotive “under-the-hood” applications, where elevated temperatures apply.

 Samarium Cobalt magnets are extremely hard and brittle and should be protected from shock and mechanical forces in their application when handling.
-They resist corrosion and retain most of their energy up to 575° Fahrenheit, making them ideal replacements for Alnico when high temperature use or miniaturization is required.
+They resist corrosion and retain most of their energy up to 575° F, making them ideal replacements for Alnico when high temperature use or miniaturization is required.

 Samarium Cobalt 18 and 22 were the first Samarium Cobalt grades manufactured and are derived from nearly pure Samarium and Cobalt.
 Samarium Cobalt 26 has an even higher temperature stability than the 18 and 22 grades and is especially suited for applications demanding high energy in high-temperature environments.